 Why You Need a Film Fixer in the Sundarbans

-The Sundarbans is not accessible for independent foreign filming.
-Entry, filming, movement, and overnight stays require permissions from the Forest Department and other authorities.
+The Sundarbans is not accessible for independent foreign filming under any circumstances.
+Entry, filming, movement and overnight stays all require permissions from the Bangladesh Forest Department — a separate authority from the Ministry of Information — which foreign nationals cannot apply to independently.

-Libanza Films acts as your official liaison with forest authorities, coordinates armed forest guards, manages boat logistics, and ensures all safety and compliance requirements are met throughout the shoot.
+Libanza Films acts as your official liaison with forest authorities, coordinates armed forest guards, manages boat logistics and navigation, and ensures all safety and compliance requirements are met throughout every day of the shoot.

-Sundarbans Permit & Access Timelines at a Glance
+Sundarbans Permit and Access Timelines at a Glance

 Forest Department filming permit